On Digital Gardens

 For me, the idea of a knowledge management system was especially appealing because I have a lot of different interests and hobbies, some related and many not.
 Before this, everything lived in separate places or just in my head.
 Creating a digital garden gave me a way to try and consolidate all of that into one place.

 One of the more practical reasons I built it was to track my hikes, bike rides, and mountaineering trips.
-I just got back from a long bikepacking trip across West Africa and was trying to think of a good way to document my trip.
-Where I went, how far it was, what I experienced along the way.
+I just got back from a long bikepacking trip across West Africa and was trying to think of a good way to document my trip: where I went, how far it was, what I experienced along the way.
 I wanted to write about it in my Obsidian vault but also share the GPX data from my bike computer as a map.
 And that’s how the idea of a routes page started.

-On a more technical site, I moved my website off of Gatsby and rebuilt it from scratch with Astro.
+On a technical side, I moved my website off of Gatsby and rebuilt it from scratch with Astro.
 Astro made it easy to treat content as a first-class citizen while still giving me full control over the frontend when I need it.
 My site is essentially just a structured view of my Obsidian vault.
 Even the interactive maps are reusable, and I’ve already used it to create maps for my previous bikepacking trips.

 Anyway, that’s the general idea.
 I should probably get back to things I’m supposed to be focusing on now instead of redoing my website for the millionth time.